Early Signs of Breast Cancer, From 9 Women Who Experienced Them

 “I teach patients common sense rules.
-They’re your breasts and you have two hands, you should get to know them,” says Julia White, MD, director of breast radiation oncology at The Ohio State University Comprehensive Cancer Center.
+They’re your breasts and you have two hands, you should get to know them,” Julia White, MD, director of breast radiation oncology at The Ohio State University Comprehensive Cancer Center, tells Health.
 “If you know your breasts and notice something is out of the ordinary and it persists, then go get it checked out."

 RELATED: 25 Breast Cancer Myths Busted

 'I noticed what felt like a frozen pea in my armpit'